dennowiggle/PETER-Programmer/README.md

 ## Web Page Use
 * On the local WiFi router find the new IP address that the DHCP server assigned to the board.
 * Alternatively connect a serial cable to PETER Programmer as [described below](#physical-serial-connection-to-peter-programmer-console) and type W to see the WiFi address assigned.
-* Connect local computer to the same network that the board is on.
+* Configure the local computer back to use the local router network.
+The PETER-Programmer should be on the same network now.
-* Open webage and enter the IP address assigned by DHCP server to the PETER-Programmer!
+* Open a browser and enter the IP address assigned by DHCP server to the PETER-Programmer!
 Use http:// and NOT https://

 <p align="center">
 	<img src=release/docs/PETER-Programmer_WebPage.jpg width=50% alt="Peter-Programmer Web Page Use">